mvpxtech/gs-node-challenge/README.md

 ### Functionality

-- The API should follow typical RESTful API design pattern.
+- Should use MVC architecture
 - Provide proper API document (on README)
 - Write clear documentation on how it's designed and how to run the code (on README)
 - Write good in-code comments.

 ### Tech stack

-- Use Node.js and any framework.
+- Use Node.js or any framework.

 ### Bonus